tugrul512bit/CompressedTerrainCache/README.md

 # CompressedTerrainCache

 # What is this tool?
-It's an efficient terrain-streaming tool that only runs 1 CUDA kernel to return the required parts of terrain when the terrain doesn't fit graphics card memory (VRAM).
+It's an efficient terrain-streaming tool that runs only 1 CUDA kernel (no copy) to return the required parts of terrain when the terrain doesn't fit graphics card memory (VRAM).
+For example, when a player moves through 10 GB terrain, the graphics card uses only 1-2 GB of VRAM allocated.
+It balances allocation size with performance.
+Some cards don't have enough VRAM, and some cards have too slow PCIE bandwidth.
+Both of these disadvantages are balanced with CompressedTerrainCache.

+# How does it work?
 - Takes a 2D terrain of POD type elements and linearizes each tile of it for faster access later.
 - Encodes each tile independently using CPU cores during initialization.
 - When kernel is run, it checks if the required list of tile indices are already cached inside the device memory (that is fast), and serves from there.